 particular Port Vila town, where you can get refreshing drinks and coctails.
 Many restaurants have these bars, as

 part of their offer.
 But you will also find Vanuatu resorts offering the same, both bars and restaurants.
 Bars are

 locally known as nakamals.

-at resorts that provide day and night drinks and entertainment.
+there are also regular bars at resorts that provide day and night